 - Refer the participants to the infographic.
 Then read the instructions for the activity.
-Ask the participants if there are any questions before beginning the activity. - Instruct all participants to wash their hands and put on single-use gloves before starting the activity. - Each participant will score and slice a cucumber. - Instruct participants to take their time and practice their cuts carefully. - Discard waste.
+Ask the participants if there are any questions before beginning the activity. - Instruct all participants to wash their hands and put on single-use gloves before starting the activity. - If participants need to share the food processor, they will take turns using it to slice carrots. - Instruct participants to take their time and practice their culinary skills carefully. - Save sliced carrots for use in the menu. - · Discard waste.